For many years the SAR. has recognized the many common bonds of purpose and principles shared by the SAR and Scouting BSA.

 There are three levels at which you might receive recognition and/or monetary awards.

-- Many local chapters of the SAR present certificates, medals and in some cases, cash awards, to the winners of competition within a chapter territory or a local Boy Scout Council area.
+- Many local chapters of the SAR present certificates, medals and in some cases, cash awards, to the winners of competition within a chapter territory or a local BSA Council area.

 - Each State, and the District of Columbia, selects a winner who receives a handsome Eagle Trophy.